webkool/documentation/webkool-xml-api.md

 This element is used to define rendering template.
 The element could be inside a handler element or at the global level inside an application element.
 A template inside the application element should have a unique id.

-When included in the handler element, template automatically implement the `render` event to layout the content.
+When included in the handler element, template automatically implement the ‘render’ event to layout the content.

-Optionally template’s data can be preprocess, the local environment accessible the template language is `scope`.
+Optionally template’s data can be preprocess, the local environment accessible the template language is ‘scope’.

 [SB : Should talk about with(scope)]

 **Tags**